DarkFlippers/unleashed-firmware/ReadMe.md

 # Flipper Zero Unleashed Firmware Fork

-This is a fork of the [unleashed firmware](https://github.com/Eng1n33r/flipperzero-firmware) with more applications but no other changes so far.
+This is a fork of the [unleashed firmware](https://github.com/Eng1n33r/flipperzero-firmware).

+It is intended to be as vanilla as possible, with functional additions but no deeper changes to the flipper software.

 For any problem check out the original firmware repo!